West Orange NJ Harassment Defense Attorney

 b.
 Subjects another to striking, kicking, shoving, or other offensive touching, or threatens to do so; or

 c.
 Engages in any other course of alarming conduct or of repeatedly committed acts with purpose to alarm or seriously annoy such other person.

 A communication under subsection a. may be deemed to have been made either at the place where it originated or at the place where it was received.

 Charges for Harassment in Verona or Essex County NJ?

 Harassment is classified as a petty disorderly persons offense in New Jersey.
 As such, a conviction may result in a sentence including up to 30 days to be served in the county jail, as well as a maximum fine of $500.00.
 However, these allegations require the State to prove that the defendant had the intent to harass the alleged victim.
 In other words, simply engaging in conduct that alarms or annoys another person does not constitute harassment.
 Under the law, you must engage in this conduct with the purpose to do so.

 Mounting a successful defense requires a thorough understanding of the law and knowledge of the precedential cases that comprise current case law in this subject area.
-With nearly 4 decades of legal experience practicing in New Jersey, Mr. Breslow has accumulated an arsenal of information which he can use to help you clear your name.
-Contact him today to discuss your case.
+Contact the attorneys at Breslow Law Offices today to discuss your case.